 How to set up your law firm’s processes and systems

-In light of the COVID-19 pandemic, many lawyers no longer need to have a physical office to practice law.
-For lawyers starting their own law firms, this means that you can work anywhere—from home, a coworking space, a shared office, or elsewhere.
+Today, many lawyers no longer need to have a physical office.
+You can work anywhere you choose—like from home, a co-working space, a shared office, or elsewhere.

-Once you’ve decided the “where,” it’s time to move on to the “what” and “how.”
-Here’re a few more questions to ask yourself as you plan your next steps:
+Once you’ve decided on a location, it’s time to move on to the “what” and “how.”
+Here are a few more questions to ask yourself:

 • What are my working hours?